pramitij/doordash-assignment-pramitij/README.md

 - Factory Design Pattern: Creates instances of items and orders using factory classes, promoting loose coupling and easy extensibility.
 - Decorator Design Pattern: Dynamically adds additional functionalities such as discounts and special offers to order objects without altering their structure.
 - Strategy Design Pattern: Defines a family of algorithms, encapsulates each one, and makes them interchangeable, allowing the POS system to apply different discount strategies dynamically.

-## Demo
-Execute the demo() method in the DoorDash class to observe how the DoorDash Clone application processes orders, calculates totals and applies discounts using various design patterns.

 ## Development Log
 Version 1.0: Initial version of the DoorDash Clone application.